ex-url/exopencart/README.md

 - implemented functionality for managing responses to reviews and comments

 - functionality for managing logo image sizes has been implemented;

+- implemented functionality for optional compression of CSS and JS files

+- functionality for optionally creating thumbnail images in .webp format has been implemented

+- composer is initialized in the storage folder, now you can quickly and easily work with dependencies

 If you saw a bug, welcome to Issues!